-Debone the thighs with a sharp small knife by cutting on each side of the bone.
-(Kitchen shears work as well).
-Season liberally with salt on both sides.
-Season beforehand (night before; even an hour before is great)
+Debone the thighs with a sharp small knife by cutting underneath the bone in the center of the thigh and working your knife to both ends to loosen and then remove it.
+Season the chicken liberally with salt on both sides.
+Season beforehand (the night before; even an hour before is great).

-Heat a cast iron pan on medium low heat, put in a little neutral oil and lower the thighs in skin side down.
+Heat a cast-iron skillet on medium-low heat put in a little neutral oil and, working in two batches, lower the thighs in the skin side down.
 Don’t crowd the pan.
-Let the thighs cook undisturbed until the chicken skin gets golden brown and crispy and the meat is about 75% cooked through (7-10 min).
+Let the thighs cook undisturbed until the chicken skin gets golden brown and crispy and the meat is about 75% cooked through 7 to 10 minutes.